Greenwich, CT, is known for its rich history, beautiful scenery, and traditional New England feel.

 So it seems a waste not to enjoy at least one meal taking in the views.

 These are some of the fabulous Greenwich, CT restaurants on the water providing tantalizing dining experiences al fresco.
 Click over to our guide to downtown Greenwich restaurants for even more outdoor restaurant options.

 L’Escale of Greenwich CT

-If you’re seeking an elegant and modern dining experience, L’Escale — one of the best French restaurants in Greenwich, CT — is a perfect choice!
-Located on Greenwich Harbor, this downtown Greenwich restaurant offers a large selection of outdoor seating.
+If you’re seeking an elegant and modern dining experience, L’Escale Restaurant — one of the best French restaurants in Greenwich, CT — is a perfect choice!
+Right on Greenwich Harbor, this downtown Greenwich restaurant offers a large selection of outdoor seating.
 So you can truly enjoy the beautiful views that surround.
 The atmosphere evokes the essence of Southern France, and the menu is packed with delicious French cuisine.
 Try the baby scallops and squid ink linguine, chicken paillard, or osso buco.

 The Lion Brasserie